-The bill was developed after more than five years of dialogue among business leaders, conservationists, sportsmen, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
+The bill was developed after more than six years of dialogue among business leaders, conservationists, sportsmen, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
 The resulting legislation would better protect and restore some of the region’s unique lands and waters, improve the landscape’s resilience to wildfires like the ones now ravaging the state, and help the local tourism economy benefit from the region’s reputation as one of the best areas in the West for fishing, hunting, hiking, and other outdoor activities.

 Many of northwestern California’s ancient forests, clear streams, and rugged mountains lack permanent protection and are open to development, including road construction and logging, that could destroy their wild character.
-In addition to the wilderness and wild and scenic river protections, the measure would establish a special management area to enhance recreational and scenic values while conserving the area’s wildlife and natural resources, and would earmark 51,352 acres as potential wilderness.
+In addition to the wilderness and wild and scenic river protections, the measure would establish a special management area to enhance recreational and scenic values while conserving the area’s wildlife and natural resources, and would earmark more than 51,000 acres as potential wilderness.
 The bill also calls for a study of the feasibility of a Bigfoot National Recreation Trail to help visitors explore the area’s world-renowned botanical and biological diversity.